ResearchComputing/Documentation/docs/clusters/alpine.md

 ## Alpine

-> _**Early Release:**_
-> **The Alpine cluster is in early/beta release and being actively developed.
+> _**Early Release:**_ **The Alpine cluster is in early/beta release and being actively developed.
 If you see or experience any errors, please report them to [rc-help@colorado.edu](rc-help@colorado.edu).**
+> CURC Alpine is currently in Beta testing available only for Early Adopters.

 Alpine is the third-generation HPC cluster at University of Colorado Research Computing, following Janus and RMACC Summit.

 ### Alpine Quick-Start

-1. From a login node, run "module load slurm/alpine" to access the Slurm job scheduler instance for Alpine.
+1. From a login node, run `module load slurm/alpine` to access the Slurm job scheduler instance for Alpine.
-2. Consult the Table and the Examples section below to learn how to direct your jobs to the appropriate compute nodes.
+2. Consult the Table and the Examples section below to learn how to direct your jobs to the appropriate Alpine compute nodes.
 3. If needed, compile your application on a compute node via an interactive job as Alpine does not have dedicated compile nodes.
 Consult our [compiling and linking](../compute/compiling.md) for more information on compiling software.

 ### Job Scheduling

-All jobs are run through a batch/queue system.
+All jobs are run through a batch/queue system using the Slurm job scheduler.
 Interactive jobs on compute nodes are allowed but these must be initiated through the scheduler.
 High-priority jobs move to the top of the queue and are thus guaranteed to start running within a few minutes, unless other high-priority jobs are already queued or running ahead of them.
 High-priority jobs can run for a maximum wall time of 24 hours.
 Low-priority jobs have a maximum wall time of 7 days.

 More details about how to use Slurm can be found [here](../running-jobs/running-apps-with-jobs.html).